informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 public void addObject(String[] objWords) throws GameModelException;
 ```

-The parsing of the position part of the argument to the `addObject`
-command should be carried out in the `parse` of the game objects since the position
-is an attribute of `GameObject, so the `addObject` method will also need to declare
-the throwing of `PositionParseException` that is defined above.
+We also define the following new exception classes for exceptions which may be thrown when parsing
+text that is expected to represent an action or a position respectively:

+  - `ActionParseException`: to be thrown by the `Action` class when an attempt is made to parse
+     a string that does not correspond to any of the literals of the `Action` enum.
+This exception
-If your solution uses the action literals `LEFT` and `RIGHT` to also represent
+     may be thrown on parsing the `action` command.
+If your solution uses the action literals
-movement directions (this is not obligatory), the `addObject` method will also need
+    `LEFT` and `RIGHT` to also represent movement directions (this is not obligatory), it
-to declare the throwing of `ActionParseException` that is defined above.
+     may also be thrown during the parsing of the `addObject` command.

-The above exceptions are to be thrown by methods of the `GameModel` interface that are
+  - `PositionParseException`: to be thrown by the `Position` class when an attempt is made to
-called from one or more of the `execute` methods of the commands.
-As already stated, they
+     parse a string that is not the textual representation of a position string, i.e. does not
+     respect the syntax for a position string (note that this does not concern whether or not
+     the position is off the board).
+This exception may be thrown during the parsing of the
+     `addObject` command as well as during the execution of the `load` command, which also
+     involves parsing, as we will see below.

+As stated in a previous section, exceptions thrown in the *Model* part of the application
-should be caught in the corresponding `execute` method and rethrown, wrapped in a
+during the parsing of a command should be caught in the `parse` method of the command and
-`CommandExecuteException`.
-For example:
+rethrown wrapped in a `CommandParseException`.
+Similarly, exceptions thrown in the *Model*
+part of the application during the execution of a command should be caught in the `execute`
+method of the command and wrapped in a `CommandExecuteException`, for example:

 ```java
 } catch (OffBoardException obe) {